TariqGon/TariqGon.github.io/_posts/2018-03-13- R - A_Simple_Classification_Task_Using_Support_Vector_Machines.md

 We will use R in this post, here is the [Python version]({% post_url 2018-03-12- A_Simple_Classification_Task_Using_Support_Vector_Machines %}).
 So let´s start :).

-First of all, we will import the necessary libraries:
+First of all, we will import the necessary library:

 ```R